BreakEven+™ • Estimation Stack • FALIB®

 Why the allocation base matters

-Transparency improves when each layer has a clear role.
-Direct wages are one thing.
+Clarity improves when each layer has a clear role.
+Direct wages are one layer.
 Burden and fringe are another.
 Indirect support and operating cost are additional layers.
-Then indirect allocations are applied using a defined base.
-That reduces compounding mistakes and makes the build-up easier to explain.

 Achieving sold labor clarity

-BreakEven PLUS™ lets sold labor item rates reflect current company analysis in real time.
+BreakEven+™ lets sold labor item rates reflect current company analysis in real time.

-The user can see the sold labor revenue item, its unit rate, and the breakeven-based cost rate for that specific item of service directly beneath the item itself, along with its metadata.
+The user can see the sold labor revenue item, its unit rate, and the breakeven-based cost rate for that item of service directly beneath the item itself, along with its metadata.

 That level of clarity matters because contractors do not estimate in theory.
 They estimate through assemblies, services, labor activities, and production-driven items.